firefox-containers-helper/firefox-containers-helper/README.md

 ## Community

-If you have suggestions, please feel free to voice them on GitLab.
+If you have suggestions, please feel free to voice them on GitHub.
 Thank you for using my extension and reading this far!

 ## Attributions